Soviena/kaa.si-cli/README.md

 # kaa.si-cli
-Stream anime from kaa.si with python
+Stream anime using MPV player from kaa.si with pytho

 inspired by https://github.com/pystardust/ani-cli